 1. Reusable Food Wraps

-Reusable food wraps are a great way to reduce your plastic wrap and aluminum foil usage.
+Reusable food wraps are a great way to reduce plastic wrap and aluminum foil usage.
 The plastic-free wraps utilize beeswax and cotton to keep your food fresh.
 You can buy these in several sizes and many different patterns.

 2. Reusable Silicone Bag